 Heather McFadden is an International Board Certified Lactation Consultant and proud member of the New York Lactation Consultant's Association (NYLCA).
-She has a published article in the Clinical Lactation Journal and has been consulted by Parents Magazine.
+She has a published article in the Clinical Lactation Journal, has been consulted by Parents Magazine and Today's Parent, and was a guest speaker at the NYC Breastfeeding Leadership Council Conference of 2019.
 She is also an active leader with La Leche League in Harlem.

 Heather has a private practice offering home visits, support groups, and prenatal breastfeeding classes.
 She serves Manhattan, Queens, Brooklyn and the greater New York City area.

 IBCLC stands for International Board Certified Lactation Consultant.
 In order to obtain the IBCLC credential a candidate must complete educational requirements in the Health Sciences, Human Lactation, and Breastfeeding.
 These courses include Anatomy and Physiology, Psychology, Sociology, Nutrition, Infant and Child Development, and Introduction to Research to name a few.
 In addition to the educational requirements, candidates are expected to accrue a minimum of 1000 clinical hours where they are directly supervised by experienced IBCLC's.
 Upon completion of their education and clinical experience they must pass the IBCLC exam set by the International Board of Lactation Consultant Examiners (IBLCE).